Caroline Chisholm School – Senior Campus: Curriculum

 The new amalgamated P-10 school offers a wide range of subjects with English, Mathematics, Science, Humanities and Social Sciences and Physical Education being compulsory.
 Elective subjects include Indonesian, Music, Drama, Food, Dance, Sewing, Art, Photography, Business Admin, Woodwork, Metalwork, Information Technology and Life Sciences.
 As of 2008 the school band is offered to year 9/10 as an elective line instead of 8:30 – 9:00 am every week.

 Streaming occurs in Years 9 and 10 to prepare the students for college.

 The senior campus of Caroline Chisholm School has four subschools, one for each year.
-Each subschool has its own building with classrooms and assembly hall with one executive teacher, and two deputy principles having responsibility for student welfare.
+Each subschool has its own building with classrooms and an assembly hall with one executive teacher, and two deputy principles having responsibility for student welfare.
 The school was designed with each building in a square and streets between each square facilitating the schools organisation.
 The subschool system aims to provide a greater focus on getting to know the students and build cohesion in the student group.